nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **Q**: How long is a vaccination appointment?
 <br>
-**A**: The vaccination appointment lasts 30 mins, which includes registration, administering the vaccine and observation.
+**A**: Each vaccination appointment lasts 30 minutes, which includes registration, administering the vaccine and observation.

 -----------------------------------------------------------------------------------------------------------------
 ## Command Summary